Kinany52/embedded_night_light/README.md

 2. **Night Light Potentiometer**: Adjusts LED brightness using a potentiometer.
 3. **Night Light IR Remote Controller**: Combines IR remote functionality for brightness and power control.

+There is also a **Circuit Illustration** (circuit_illustration_image dir) that contains a diagram showing a simulated hardware setup for the project, for any of the variants above.

 ## Hardware Requirements
 - Arduino Uno (ATmega328P)
 - LEDs (x6)